at Arrow Passage Recovery

 For the most part, Massillon isn’t unlike the idyllic neighborhoods of old where everyone knows each other, and a neighbor is as good as kin.
 But Massillon, like any other town or city in America, isn’t without addiction issues.
 Ohio is a prevalent state for drug addiction, and in a small town like Massillon, when one hurts, they all hurt.

-As Donte Stewart, CEO of Arrow Passage Recovery, puts it, “[w]hen people in our community are hurting, we want to support them.”
+As Donte Stewart, founder of Arrow Passage Recovery, puts it, “[w]hen people in our community are hurting, we want to support them.”

 “We [didn’t want] COVID to stop what we want to do and continue down the path of helping the community.”
 Says Donte Stewart, “This year was challenging, and coming together was very emotional.”It wasn’t easy to organize a wide-scale holiday event before COVID.
 It takes a certain level of dedication to the community to pull off something like that during the pandemic, and Stewart says, “We hope to expand the program next year.”